idekerlab/diffusiond/README.md

 Diffusiond
 ==========
-Provides a daemon capable of servicing heat diffusion tasks on networks provided as cx or stored in NDEx
+Provides a daemon capable of servicing heat diffusion tasks on networks provided as cx or stored in NDEx.
+For details see the manuscript "Network propagation in the Cytoscape Cyberinfrastructure.
+Carlin DE et al. Submitted to PLoS Computational Biology."

 POST diffuse.cytoscape.io
 -------------------------